NITCbase/nitcbase.github.io/src/pages/index.md

 A brief functional description of the layers:

-1. **Frontend User Interface Sub-layer**: This layer interacts with the user, and translates high level SQL queries /DDL commands from the user into calls to appropriate C++ functions in the Frontend Programming Interface Sub-layer.
+1. **Frontend User Interface Sub-layer**: This layer interacts with the user, and translates high level SQL-like queries from the user into calls to appropriate C++ functions in the Frontend Programming Interface Sub-layer.

    1. The student is given the complete code for this layer (around 650 lines of C++ code) in the [`FrontendInterface` folder](https://github.com/NITCbase/nitcbase/tree/master/FrontendInterface).<br/><br/>